UmaMaheshAdabala/devops_practice/AWS/cls.md

 - If valid → serves the content.
 If invalid/expired → returns 403 Forbidden.

+- Using cloud front we can send different info to different servers based on their location.
+For that we can use Lambda@Edge or Cloudfront Headers.

 ## Restrict access to objects on s3 using cloud front with OAI (Origin Access Identity).

 - OAI used to share the private content via cloud front.